nbarikipoulos/poppy-robot-core/README.md

 [![Language grade: JavaScript][lgtm-image]][lgtm-url]
 [![Maintainability][code-climate-image]][code-climate-url]

-This module is dedicated to remotely drive/query robots of the [Poppy project](https://www.poppy-project.org/en/) family with a __simple programmatic approach__.
+This module is dedicated to remotely drive/query robots of the [Poppy project](https://www.poppy-project.org/en/) family.

-It has been done aiming to __easily and automatically connect to any kind of/configuration of robot__ driven by the pypot library (a live discovering of the targeted robot is performed in order to get its structure aka aliases and motors).

-Note it is based on the REST API exposed by the pypot library and then, depends on its release (see [prerequisite](#prerequisite)).

 Below a script example and its execution: